mcsrainbow/mcsrainbow.github.io/content/posts/20220531-2011-punctuation/index.en.md

 lightgallery: true
 ---

-Every puctuation mark has a name.
+Every punctuation mark has a name.

 <!--more-->